Important Terms You Need to Know

 Continuous Cover

-Under this clause, the insurer agrees that if you provide notice of a claim that should or could have been notified under a previous policy period, then the insurer will accept notification of the claim, provided that the same insurer has been covering you on a continuous basis since the date when the notification should have been made.
+Under this clause, the insurer agrees that if you provide notice of a claim that should or could have been notified under a previous policy period, then the insurer will accept notification of the claim.
+This is provided on the basis that the same insurer has been covering you on a continuous basis since the date when the notification should have been made.

 Costs Inclusive Excess